loftuxab/alfresco-community-loftux/root/projects/installer/README_war.txt

 If you have problems with your installation, please look for help on the Installation forum at http://forums.alfresco.com and ask for any additional help you may need.

-- The JAVA_HOME variable must be set correctly to your Java5 installation.
+- The JAVA_HOME variable must be set correctly to your Java installation.

 - If the following errors are reported on the console:
-  ERROR [AbstractImageMagickContentTransformer] JMagickContentTransformer not available:
   ERROR [AbstractImageMagickContentTransformer] ImageMagickContentTransformer not available:
   Failed to execute command: imconvert ...